 While some checking accounts are mostly free, you can usually find fees hidden somewhere in most accounts.
 You may only have to pay fees for things like wire transfers or purchasing a money order in the better free checking accounts.

 Unfortunately, not all checking accounts are good.
 Some charge monthly maintenance fees, inactivity fees, check writing fees and several other fees.
 Carefully look at the fee schedule for an account you’re considering before signing up.

 While most checking accounts don’t pay interest, some do.

 The checking accounts that do pay interest usually don’t pay much.

 Some rewards checking accounts exist that allow you to earn a higher interest rate than you might earn in a savings account.

 You may have to sign up for e-statements and make a particular number of transactions on your debit card each month.
-These accounts typically limit the balance the higher APR applies to.
+These accounts typically limit the balance that qualifies for the higher APY.

 The ability to access your accounts in the way that makes the most sense for you is essential.
 If you can’t use an account how you’d like, you may not use the account as intended.

-For people that like bank branches, look for a bank that has a branch near your home or workplace.
+For people who like bank branches, look for a bank that has a branch near your home or workplace.